 To request a ballot ONLINE, you need the last 4 digits of your social security number.
 If you request a ballot by MAIL or IN PERSON, you must include a COPY of valid, government-issued photo ID --- such as a driver's license or non-driver ID.
-If a voter does not have valid ID, they may sign a form saying they could not get an acceptable ID due to one of the reasons listed on the form, such as --- work schedule or afraid of exposing themselves to COVID-19.
-The voter must include a document showing their name with the form.
+If you do not have valid ID, you may sign a form saying that you could not get a copy of your ID due to one of the reasons listed on the form, such as work schedule or afraid of exposing yourself to COVID-19.
+You must include a document showing your name with the form.

 You do not need ID when you return a voted ballot.

 You will need to contact your local election office and ask for an absentee ballot application.
 These applications are not available online.

 It's fastest to call or send an email.
 You can also visit the local election office in person and ask for an absentee ballot application.

 Fill out the application completely and return it to your local election office by mail or in-person.

 You can apply anytime during the calendar year, as long as your application is received before the deadline.
 We recommend applying at least 30 days before Election Day if possible.